Ausipainter/Desktop-Pet/README.md

 <h1>⚙️ Configuration File</h1>

-&emsp;Each pet must include a Configuration.txt file.
+&emsp;You may include a Configuration.txt file if you want to change pet setings using command given below (recommended for non included pets)

 &emsp;&emsp;&emsp;This file allows you to customize how your pet looks and animates.